 MQTT Essentials Part 3: Client, Broker and Connection Establishment

-Welcome to the third part of the MQTT Essentials.
-A blog series about the core features and concepts in the MQTT protocol.
-In this post, we’ll discuss the role of MQTT client and broker and the parameters and options available, when connecting to a broker.
+Welcome to the thrid edition of MQTT Essentials.
+A ten-part blog series on the core features and concepts of the MQTT protocol.
+In this post, we’ll discuss the roles of the MQTT client and broker, and the parameters and options that are available when you connect to a broker.

-The last post was really more academical nature as we examined what publish/subscribe is about and how it can be differentiated from a message queuing approach.
-This post will be way more practical and stuffed with basic knowledge about MQTT.
-Some topics we discuss are definition of MQTT client & broker, basics of an MQTT connection, the Connect Message with its parameters and the establishing of the connection by the acknowledgement of the broker.
+Our last post gave you a high-level view of the publish/subscribe model and how it differs from a traditional message queue.
+This post takes a practical approach and is stuffed with basic knowledge about MQTT: definitions for the terms MQTT client and broker, the basics of an MQTT connection, the Connect message with its parameters, and establishing a connection through the acknowledgement of the broker.

-As we have seen MQTT decouples publisher and subscriber, so a connection of any client is always with the broker.
-Before we start diving into the connection details, let’s make clear what we mean by client and broker.
+Because MQTT decouples the publisher from the subscriber, client connections are always handled by a broker.
+Before we get into the details of these connections, let’s be clear about what we mean by client and broker.

-The counterpart to a MQTT client is the MQTT broker, which is the heart of any publish/subscribe protocol.
-Depending on the concrete implementation, a broker can handle up to thousands of concurrently connected MQTT clients.
-The broker is primarily responsible for receiving all messages, filtering them, decide who is interested in it and then sending the message to all subscribed clients.
-It also holds the session of all persisted clients including subscriptions and missed messages (More details).
+The counterpart of the MQTT client is the MQTT broker.
+The broker is at the heart of any publish/subscribe protocol.
+Depending on the implementation, a broker can handle up to thousands of concurrently connected MQTT clients.
+The broker is responsible for receiving all messages, filtering the messages, determining who is subscribed to each message, and sending the message to these subscribed clients.
+The broker also holds the sessions of all persisted clients, including subscriptions and missed messages (more details).
 Another responsibility of the broker is the authentication and authorization of clients.
-And at most of the times a broker is also extensible, which allows to easily integrate custom authentication, authorization and integration into backend systems.
-Especially the integration is an important aspect, because often the broker is the component, which is directly exposed on the internet and handles a lot of clients and then passes messages along to downstream analyzing and processing systems.
-As we described in one of our early blog post subscribing to all message is not really an option.
-All in all the broker is the central hub, which every message needs to pass.
-Therefore it is important, that it is highly scalable, integratable into backend systems, easy to monitor and of course failure-resistant.
-For example HiveMQ solves this challenges by using state-of-the-art event driven network processing, an open plugin system and standard providers for monitoring.
+Usually, the broker is extensible, which facilitates custom authentication, authorization, and integration into backend systems.
+Integration is particularly important because the broker is frequently the component that is directly exposed on the internet, handles a lot of clients, and needs to pass messages to downstream analyzing and processing systems.
+As discussed in a previous post, subscribing to all message is not really an option.
+In brief, the broker is the central hub through which every message must pass.
+Therefore, it is important that your broker is highly scalable, integratable into backend systems, easy to monitor, and (of course) failure-resistant.
+HiveMQ meets these requirements by using state-of-the-art event-driven network processing, an open plugin system, and standard monitoring providers.

-The MQTT protocol is based on top of TCP/IP and both client and broker need to have a TCP/IP stack.
+The MQTT protocol is based on TCP/IP.
+Both the client and the broker need to have a TCP/IP stack.

-The MQTT connection itself is always between one client and the broker, no client is connected to another client directly.
-The connection is initiated through a client sending a CONNECT message to the broker.
-The broker response with a CONNACK and a status code.
-Once the connection is established, the broker will keep it open as long as the client doesn’t send a disconnect command or it looses the connection.
+The MQTT connection is always between one client and the broker.
+Clients never connect to each other directly.
+To initiate a connection, the client sends a CONNECT message to the broker.
+The broker responds with a CONNACK message and a status code.
+Once the connection is established, the broker keeps it open until the client sends a disconnect command or the connection breaks.

 MQTT connection through a NAT